UI-Research/r4ds-exercises/docs/03-data-visualization.md

 ### Problem 2 {-}

-What parameters to geom_jitter() control the amount of jittering?
+What parameters to `geom_jitter()` control the amount of jittering?

 The `width` and `height` arguments control the amount of jittering and defaults to 40% of the resolution of the data.

-So values less than 0.4 will make a graph more compact than the default `geom_jitter()`
+So values less than 0.4 will make a graph more compact than the default `geom_jitter()` and values greater than 0.4 will make the graph more spread out.

 ```r